danhdanh1997/git-tutorial/README.md

 # git-tutorial
-# this project will cover knowleage relate to java core
+# this project will cover knowledge relate to java core